xdvarpunen/handwriting-toolchain/README.md

-# handwriting-suite
+# handwriting-toolchain

-This is handwriting suite designed to be used with Windows operating system and Python programming language.
+This is handwriting toolchain designed to be used with Windows operating system and Python programming language.

 Development follows machine learning process.